 "I was always the loner kid," said seventh grader Kianna Rivera, 13, but when she came to Northeastern the change was immediate, she said.

 She met her friends there and, as of March 2, is now a member of the club — part of a national movement inspired by the outlook of Rachel Joy Scott.

 Rachel was the first victim of the Columbine High School shooting in Denver, Colorado, 20 years ago and was known for her willingness to reach out to students in need and show them kindness — even her shooters.

-What happened to Rachel and the other victims of the mass school shooting was a tragedy, said eighth grader Isabella Datesman, 14, on why she joined and became president of Northeastern's club.
+What happened to Rachel and the other victims of the mass school shooting was a tragedy, said eighth grader Isabella Datesman, 14, explaining why she joined and became president of Northeastern's club.

 “I was inspired because I feel like everyone should do their part to make a difference if they can," she said.

 Rachel's story has been shared internationally through schools that participate in Rachel’s Challenge, a program aimed at improving school climate and reducing violence and bullying.

 Northeastern Middle School is not the only York County school with a Friends of Rachel Club, but it's unique in its scope.